Why Is Dimensional Analysis Useful for Fluid Mechanics?

 As this result illustrates, this method yields a number of important relationships, including the Reynolds number, which defines the transition from laminar to turbulent flow for external boundary layer analysis.

 The need to study complex fluid dynamics systems is a prime example of why dimensional analysis is useful.
-For additional advanced CFD analyses, Cadence Omnis enables you to evaluate multidimensional systems.
+Defining physical unit qualities or using different physical quantities require a clear head for dimensional consistency in your physical equation.
+For additional advanced CFD analyses, Cadence Fidelity enables you to evaluate multidimensional systems.